Rainforest in Madagascar

 |Importance for biodiversity||High|

 In the north of Madagascar is still tropical rainforest along the Makirovana Mountains.
 Investigations revealed a very large biodiversity with numerous rare animals and plants.

-Build up edible forests
+Build up an edible forests